rstudio/learnr/docs/index.md

 ## Deployment

 Tutorials can be deployed all of the same ways that Shiny applications can, including running locally on an end-user's machine or running on a Shiny Server or hosting service like shinyapps.io.
-The easist way to deploy a tutorial is to include within an R package and have users run it directly from within the package.
+The easist way to deploy a tutorial is to include it within an R package and have users run it directly via the `tutor::run_tutorial` function.

 The [Deployment](deployment.html) page includes an in-depth discussion of the various deployment options as well as some special considerations resources, concurrent usage, and security which come into play when deploying tutorials on a server.